ErikNikolajsen/Vismot/README.md

 ```sh
 python main.py
 ```
+## Citation
+If this software is used in the production of published research, then please cite the work as described in the [CITATION](CITATION.cff) file.

 ## License
 This project is proprietary.
 All rights are reserved by the copyright holder.
-For full details, please refer to the [LICENSE](https://github.com/ErikNikolajsen/Vismot/blob/main/LICENSE.txt) file.
+Refer to the [LICENSE](LICENSE.txt) file for full details.

 ## Support
-Please contact <erik.nikolajsen@gmail.com> for enquiries concerning the application.
+Contact <erik.nikolajsen@gmail.com> for enquiries concerning the application.